Sjdpk/OnBoarding-with-Shared_Preferences-/README.md

-# Flutter OnBoarding Screen
+# Flutter NavBar Screen
-Flutter Onboarding tutorial with GetX and  Shared Preferences Only First Time of Application Lunch
+Flutter Navbar with GetX
+Only First Time of Application Lunch

 A new Flutter project.